 - Apply their English skills to other curriculum areas.

-- At St Paul’s, we follow the main Synthetic Phonics Programme ‘Letters and sounds.’
+- At St Paul’s, we use the Sounds-Write scheme for teaching Phonics and Early Reading and Spelling.

-- It is our aim that all children will have completed the phases by the end of Year 2 and be ready to move onto the spelling programme of study in KS2.
+- It is our aim that all children will have completed the full Extended Code by the end of Year 2 and be ready to move onto the spelling programme of study in KS2.

-- If a child is not ready to start the spelling programme in KS2, then they will continue to be supported in working through the phonic phases.
+- If a child is not ready to start the spelling programme in KS2, then they will continue to be supported in working through phonic teaching.

 Phonics Screening Test